-Agent Skills: Role
+Agent Skills: shape

 Bridge WHAT (intent) to HOW (implementation).
 Use when spec is clear but approach is not.
 Triggers on "shape this", "how should I build", "implementation approach".